 In plain English, people buying a MediaTek phone with 5G+5G dual-SIM connectivity can still use 5G data on both SIMs.
 It’s just that calls will take place over 4G, which is what current 5G phones do right now anyway (regardless of whether they’re single or dual SIM).
 When the required infrastructure is in place for calls over 5G as Qualcomm envisions it, it looks like MediaTek phones with 5G+5G tech can hop aboard too.

 Then again, people likely aren’t buying 5G phones because they were promised better voice calls.
 So does the argument matter when you’re connected to a real 5G network and getting those super-fast speeds?

-We also asked Huawei regarding its plans for dual-SIM 5G technology and phones, but the company refused to comment.
-Samsung has also declined to comment on its plans for dual SIM 5G support in Exynos chipsets when we asked the company last year.
+We previously asked Huawei regarding its plans for dual-SIM 5G technology and phones, but the company refused to comment.
+Samsung also declined to comment on its plans for dual SIM 5G support in Exynos chipsets when we asked the company last year.

 The future of dual SIM 5G?